center-for-threat-informed-defense/insider-threat-ttp-kb/docs/knowledgebase.rst

 Data Collection
 ----------------

-The data in the knowledge base is validated by identification of TTPs used by the subject and method of detection, in line with ATT&CK® guidelines.
-Data in the knowledge base is collected through submission of project participant cases into a secure case submission portal.
-Participants provided a sequential list of TTPs per case, with additional information on the data sources used to detect those TTPs, select observable human indicators, and notes about the subject.
-The data in the knowledge base appears as the following:
+The data in the knowledge base is reported by contributors and validated by the CTID research team.
+It is represented as TTPs used by the subject and method of detection, in line with ATT&CK.
+Data in the knowledge base is collected through submissions by data contributors into a secure case submission portal.
+Contributors provided a sequential list of TTPs per case, with additional information on the data sources used to detect those TTPs, observable human indicators, and notes about the subject.
+The data in the knowledge base includes the following:

 .. list-table::